dundeezhang/dundeezhangv4/README.md

-# Personal Website
+# Portfolio / Blog Website

-Stuff is to come.
+Curently, a heavy WIP.
+Much more stuff is to come.